arraypoint/arraypoint/README.md

 #### My Interests
 I'm passionate about:
-- 📱 Software Development
 - 🤖 Machine Learning
-- 🧠 Artificial Intelligence
-- 📊 Data Science
+- 📊 Data Analytics
 - 🌿 Open Source, and much more!

 #### About myself
-I'm a techy nerd who loves to know about how a software works and how to create a appropriate software.
+I'm a techy nerd who loves to know about how a software works and interact with hardwares.
 <br>
-Currently learning python and want to advanced in backend development.
+Currently learning python and c++ and want to advanced in backend development.
 <br>
-Moderately active in social media platforms like X (formerly knows as Twitter), Instagram, Threads and Telegram.
+Moderately active in social media platforms like X (formerly knows as Twitter), Instagram, Threads, Bluesky, reddit and Telegram.